How to Change Yamaha Grizzly 700 Coolant

 Step 4.
 Run the motor for a few seconds, then top off the cooling system with engine coolant and replace the radiator cap.

 Step 5.
 Run the motor until it reaches normal operating temperature, then shut it off and let it cool.

 Step 6.
 Top off the cooling system with engine coolant and replace the radiator cap.

 Step 7.
 Refill the reservoir with engine coolant to somewhere between the Low and Full markings.

-Step 10.
-Reinstall the left side cover and the left footwell and you're done.
+Step 8.
+Reinstall the ducting, the covers and the footwell and you're done.